arungudelli/angularjswiki/content/en/fontawesome/fa-cash-register.md

-## Rotate Cash Register Icon using fa-rotate-x
+## Rotate fa-cash-register Icon using fa-rotate-x
 To rotate the font awesome icon fa-cash-register, Use fa-rotate-x class

 Where 'x' represents degree of rotation.